-The best wild salmon in the world comes from British Columbia, Canada.
+The best salmon in the world comes from British Columbia, Canada.

-For the first hundred years and more it came almost straight off a fishing boat and to your plate, but over the last thirty years … things have changed considerably.
+For the first hundred years and more wild salmon came almost straight off a fishing boat and to your plate, but over the last thirty years … things have changed considerably.

 Many species of wild fish have almost gone the way of the buffalo, beaver, and Atlantic cod, and some unfortunately, actually have disappeared.